g2crowd/rspectacles/README.md

 ## Storage

 RSpectacles depends on ActiveRecord for persistence.
-You can quickly get an instance up and running by configuring the database.yml file, and running the standard rake commands:
+You can quickly get an instance up and running by setting the `DATABASE_URL` environment variable, and running the standard rake commands:

+    export DATABASE_URL=postgres://...
     rake db:create
     rake db:migrate

 Start the server and connect to it in your browser:

-    rspectacles
+    rackup

 Then run your specs and watch the magic happen!